SCToolsfactory/ProFlightDeckSupport/ProFlightPanelSupport/Doc/ReadMe.txt

 Contains 6 files:

 ProFlightPanelSupport.exe    The program (V1.0)
-PFSP_HID.dll                 HID Support DLL HidLibrary.dll               HID Access Library x64\SCdxKeyboard.dll         Native dll for Keyboard (v2.00)      - MUST be in the same folder as the Exe file x86\SCdxKeyboard.dll         Native dll for Keyboard (v2.00)      - MUST be in the same folder as the Exe file x64\vJoyInterface.dll        Native dll for vJoy (v2.00)          - MUST be in the same folder as the Exe file
+PFSP_HID.dll                 HID Support DLL                      - MUST be in the same folder as the Exe file HidLibrary.dll               HID Access Library                   - MUST be in the same folder as the Exe file x64\SCdxKeyboard.dll         Native dll for Keyboard (v2.00)      - MUST be in the same folder as the Exe file x86\SCdxKeyboard.dll         Native dll for Keyboard (v2.00)      - MUST be in the same folder as the Exe file x64\vJoyInterface.dll        Native dll for vJoy (v2.00)          - MUST be in the same folder as the Exe file